mgribbins567/gos-fpl/posts/season-3-kc-10.md

 Welcome to the final gameweek of the Kickoff Cup!
 Since the final is **not** two legged, the winner between these two managers this week will get a cash prize plus mystery kit!
 But first, let's recap!

 Last week we saw Zach look to overcome an 11 point deficit against me, which he ultimately did not do successfully, losing on aggregate 76-55.
-On the other side of the bracket, Kevin had to overcome his own 10-point definicit in the second leg.
+On the other side of the bracket, Kevin had to overcome his own 10-point deficit in the second leg.
 While he did win, he unfortunately fell just short, losing to Scott on aggregate 58-57.
 Absolutely heartbreaking to come so close to a finals appearance for Kevin.

 So that means, yes, we will be having a Gribbins derby in the final: Me vs Scott!